conduitio-labs/conduit-connector-salesforce/README.md

 ## Source

-The Source connector subscribes to given list of topics and listens for events published by Salesforce.
+The Source connector subscribes to Salesforce platform events and queries published events in real time.

 ### How it works